 1026

 The largest owner(s) of herring roe licences are the companies belonging to the Jim Pattison Group (Table 2).
-This concentration in this firm has grown over time and now represents 15% of total roe licences.
-Of these, the Pattison group is more heavily invested in the seine licences which are worth more and account for more landings in the roe fisheries (Figure 20).
+The concentration of license ownership in this firm has grown over time and now represents 15% of total roe licences.
+The Pattison group is more heavily invested in the seine licences, which are worth more and account for more landings in the roe fisheries than the gillnet licenses (Figure 20).
 Therefore, the Pattison Group’s expected quota for 2019 in the Strait of Georgia is 3,823 out of the total 19,498 metric tonnes (19.6%).
-Outside of those owned by the Jim Pattison Group, there is significant concentration in the top 10 largest herring licence holders.
+Outside of those owned by the Jim Pattison Group, there is significant concentration in the top 10 largest herring licence holders (Table 2).

 Figure 20 Herring licences owned by the Jim Pattison Group

 A standard measure of inequality is the Gini index.
 The Gini index is a value between 0 and 1, where 1 represents perfect inequality and 0 represents perfect equality.
 This measure has been applied to fishing licences and fleets to measure equity.
-It was applied to the BC salmon and herring fisheries and found a large share of corporate control (Haas, Edwards, and Sumaila 2016).
-As corporate control has become a concern for BC, here we investigate the change in inequality in the fishery over time.
-There has been a significant increase in the inequality of the herring licence division over time occurring in both the seine and gillnet roe fisheries (Figure 21).
+It was applied to the B.C. salmon and herring fisheries with data up to 2015, and there was found to be a large share of corporate control (Haas, Edwards, and Sumaila 2016).
+Corporate control in B.C. fisheries has become a concern among fishers and society more broadly.
+Here, we find there has been a significant increase in the inequality of the herring licence division over time occurring in both the seine and gillnet roe fisheries (Figure 21).

 Figure 21 Gini coefficient for roe herring licences